tappytaps/multiplatform-localize/README.md

 -   Column names should be same across all sheets.
 -   `idColumnName` => Unique string identifier.
 -   `keysColumnName` => String key.
 Must be unique, otherwise the strings generator will end with error.
 -   `valuesColumnName` => String value.
-Don't has to be unique, but the strings generator will warn your if there are any duplicates.
+Doesn't has to be unique, but the strings generator will warn your if there are any duplicates.
+-   `appSpecificValuesColumnName` => App specific string value.
+Required only if you want to split your strings in OneSky.
 -   `allowDuplicatesColumnName` => If the column contains **TRUE**, the strings generator will not show warnings for duplicate in `valuesColumnName` column for given string.
 -   `descriptionColumnName` => Description for string value, if needed.
 -   `isHtmlColumnName` => If the column contains **TRUE**, the strings generator will handle a string value in special way (Android).